kerojosh96/Josh-s-Data-Structures-Hand-Book/Dictionary.md

 # Use Cases

-A \[dictionary] is useful a person needs fast retrival of data.
+A dictionary is useful a person needs fast retrieval of data.
+Some common uses include database indexing, error checking and password authentication.

 a dictionary is not very useful when order of elements matters or iteration is needed .